-In context of his filmography, it is relevant to know that Nicolas Winding Refn intended to make Only God Forgives prior to Drive.
+In context of his filmography, it is relevant to know that Nicolas Winding Refn intended to make Only God Forgives prior to his last film.
 On the most immediate and direct level, this is significant for the unsuspecting audience members who were drawn in by the much more commercially accessible Drive.
 It carries another significance for those already familiar with the filmmaker’s work, as Refn’s style and approach to storytelling has developed and matured out of the Tarantino-inspired postmodern Danish gangster film which put him on the map in the mid 1990s.

 Despite the violent content which many critics have bemoaned, I actually found Only God Forgives to be quite restrained.
 Those who aren’t complaining about the violence will surely whine about the slow pace and sparse dialogue.
 This would not have been an issue were it not for the stars attached, specifically Drive star Ryan Gosling.
-Although I can certainly understand the reasons for an image-driven style of filmmaking, this film probably would have been much better received had it been made after Valhalla Rising rather than Drive.
+Although I can certainly understand the reasons for an image-driven style of filmmaking, this particular attempt likely would have been much better received had it been made after Valhalla Rising rather than Drive.

 As complex as Only God Forgives is, the storyline can be summed up rather quickly.
-Gosling is at the forefront of the storyline as Julian, a drug dealer running an underground boxing ring in
+Gosling is at the forefront of the narrative as Julian, a drug dealer running an underground boxing ring in

 enact revenge when his brother is murdered.
 This is not truly a revenge film,